openshift-cloud-team/dev-scripts/README.md

 -u, --username    registered username in quay.io
--t, --tag         push to a custom tag in your origin release image repo, default: latest -d, --dockerfile  non-default Dockerfile name, default: Dockerfile
+-t, --tag         push to a custom tag in your origin release image repo, default: latest -d, --dockerfile  non-default Dockerfile name, default: Dockerfile --dry-run         if set, build but do not push the image to image registry, default: false
 ```

 For instance, if you want to build a Machine Config Operator image with your custom change specified by PR [\#2606](https://github.com/openshift/machine-config-operator/pull/2606) and then push it into your personal quay.io, execute